 Export Control Forms

 Keep in mind that all documentation related to export controls (international shipments, Technology Control Plan, denied party screening, temporary travel or exports, research abroad, etc.) must be kept on file for five years from the conclusion of the activity or expiration of a license.
-More information on the documentation requirement can be found in the Export Compliance Manual or obtained by the University Export Control Director.
+More information on the documentation requirement can be found in the Export Compliance Manual or obtained by the University Export Control Officer.

 Principal Investigators submitting proposals to OSP are required to complete the following forms:

 If this is your first time completing the PI Export Control Checklist, it might be helpful to review the “Export Control Checklist Explanations.”
-Alternatively, you can contact the University Export Control Director (firstname.lastname@example.org or 617-353-6753) to provide assistance with completing the checklist.
+Alternatively, you can contact the University Export Control Officer (firstname.lastname@example.org or 617-353-6753) to provide assistance with completing the checklist.

 NASA Checklist (for Principal Investigators submitting proposals to NASA)